matthewjenifer/matthewjenifer.github.io/_posts/2025-06-26-my-sixth-post.md

 <h3>The Stack (If You Care)</h3>
 <ul>
-<li>DeepSeek for AI-assisted sanity checks and batch boilerplate work.</li>
+<li>DeepSeek for batch boilerplate work.</li>
 <li>Tailwind CSS for not having to think about pixels.</li>
-<li>StackOverflow, Native Instruments community forum, and of course ChatGPT.</li>
+<li>StackOverflow, Native Instruments community forum, and of course ChatGPT for AI-assisted sanity checks.</li>
 <li>Tone.js so users could hear chords before exporting them.</li>
 <li>VSCode</li>
 <li>Vercel for hosting, because it’s one click and done.</li>
 </ul>

-<h2>Isn't This Overkill for a Trivial Feature Update?</h2>
+<h2>Isn't This Overkill for Such a Trivial Feature Update?</h2>

 <p>I could see why someone might say that.
 But for me, it was only half about that.
-Whether it’s chopping a sample or picking apart the software we chop samples on, it’s all problem-solving to me.
+Whether it’s chopping a sample or picking apart the software we chop on, it’s all problem-solving to me.
 I imagine it’s easy to look at a simple app like this and think, “what's the big deal?”
-But if you’re someone who needed this solution, and it now exists, it's more than big enough.
-Before it was even fully deployed, someone on Reddit actually offered to pay for this solution, but I'd already planned for it to be free.
-(Actually, I'm hoping to use it as a lead generator, but even if I don’t get a bite on that hook, there's a tip jar link if anyone wants to buy me coffee.)
-This is just how problems get solved: not by waiting for the solution to show up, but by giving yourself permission to show up—and to tinker until something works.
-Which I'm happy to say I did.</p>
+But if you’re someone who needed this solution, and it now exists, it's more than big enough.</p>

+<p> Before it was even fully deployed, someone on Reddit offered to pay for this solution, but I'd already planned for it to be free.
+(Tbh it double as a lead generator as is, but even if I don’t get a sale from it, there's a tip jar link if anyone thinks this deserves coffee.)
+I just know I wanted to solve a problem: not by waiting for the solution to show up, but by giving myself permission to show up—and the freedom to tinker until something works.</p>

 <br>
 <div style="text-align: center;">